 5.Magog

 In winter, it freezes over and becomes a playground for skaters, ice-fishermen and snowmobilers.
-Stroll along the snow-covered shores and warm up around a campfire, admiring the mountains in the background.
-A perfect getaway for lovers of nature and tranquility.
+In autumn, stroll along the orange-red shores and warm up around a campfire with the mountains in the background.
+A perfect getaway for lovers of nature and tranquillity.

 You can also take a stroll downtown to store, dine in the many small cafés and restaurants, or take in a concert or comedy show at Le Vieux Clocher.